 Try to find a hobby/activity or something for you to enjoy doing, apart from your usual tasks.

 Hi Folks, Welcome Aboard!
 I am thrilled to admit that I began to write my blogs as a therapeutic venture to keep my mind active and make good friends.
 I am a Christian mom of my New York family with 3 grandchildren.
 My hubby Retired from his Medical Practice as a Physician Surgeon.
 Then, we may travel more, if God allows.
 I'm a poet, freelance writer, lyricist, artist, animal & wildlife lover, advocate, just to give you a little glimpse of me.
 God shows me the way, and He is the source of my existence.
 I used to travel and teach (ESL) English Overseas.
-Well, I would like to inspire with my creativity and talk about Art and Crafts, Poetry, Music, Tales, Random Thoughts, etc. These kind of topics are just the beginning about me.
+Well, I would like to inspire with my creativity, and talk about Life in General, Nature, Animals, Art, Poetry, Music, Tales, Random Thoughts, etc. These kind of topics are just the beginning about me.
 If you want, you may post your heartfelt comments, and I´ll reply as soon as I can.
 God bless you!
 Welcome Aboard!